 It’s worth noting that if you need to buy your ticket, buy it before you start heading up to the castle!
 Tickets are only available at the Ticket Centre in Hohenschwangau, and not at the castle itself.

 If you plan to walk up to the castle, it takes about 30 minutes.
-We did it in 20, but hike in the Bavarian Alps every weekend.
+You can manage it in a shorter time if you are fit.
 You’ll want to wear comfortable shoes.
 The path is steep in places, but paved.

 Is it Worth Visiting Schloss Hohenschwangau As Well?

 Travel tip: Visit Schloss Hohenschwangau before visiting Neuschwanstein.
-If you visit it afterwards, it will pale in comparison.
-I plan to go back one day just to visit Schloss
+If you visit it afterward, it will pale in comparison.

 One final travel tip: When you’re in the village of Schwangau, stop and pick up some Bergkäse (mountain cheese).
 The cheese from the Allgäu is legendary.
 Happy cows make incredible cheese!